 I am a photographer.
 I adore the beauty, majesty and peace of nature.
-I am most at peace when in nature.
+I am most at peace when in nature, far from people.
 I preserve glimpses, beautiful moments from my experiences, in my photographs.
 You are welcome to browse my photo stream.
 Some of my photographs are featured on the Flickr Marketplace and on Getty Images.
 I license my photos for commercial and personal uses under RM and RF terms.
 More on my licensing terms here and more on my photography below.

 I am also a filmmaker.
 You can see my efforts on my YouTube Channel or my wife’s YouTube Channel, where we are both Partners.
 I’d like to explore acting, so if you’re putting together the cast for an interesting, whimsical movie that will be shot beautifully, please think of me.
 More on my filmmaking below.

 If you’d like to see what equipment I use for my photography and filmmaking, it’s listed here.